jbox-web/gitolite/README.md

 * [Gitolite Admin Repository Bootstrapping](https://github.com/jbox-web/gitolite/wiki/Features#wiki-gitolite-admin-repository-bootstrapping)

 You can follow announcements [here](https://github.com/jbox-web/gitolite/wiki/Announcements) or take a look at the [roadmap](https://github.com/jbox-web/gitolite/wiki/Roadmap).

+You'll find a new implementation of this library here : https://github.com/oliverguenther/gitolite-rugged.

+The new one is based on https://github.com/libgit2/rugged and provide the same functionalities.

 ## Code status